 Also, another reason you need to lay emphasis on mobile compatibility when creating your website is because most search engines like Google rely on mobile compatibility as a key factor in ranking of web pages.

-Where your website does not pass the mobile compatibility test, you may have lower search engine ranking for your web pages and this will in turn affect your ability to drive organic traffic to your website.
+Where your website does not pass the mobile compatibility test, you may a have lower search engine ranking for your web pages and this will in turn affect your ability to drive organic traffic to your website.

 Conclusion